I'm Right Here (EP): Release and promotion

 I'm Right Here was released on October 2, 2012 through Epic Records and Syco Music in physical and digital download formats.
 It debuted at number 55 on the Billboard 200.
-Fans who pre-ordered the album on iTunes, Amazon or Walmart were treated to exclusive bonus contents: the bonus track "Tidal Wave" if ordered on iTunes, the bonus track "I Made It" if ordered on Amazon, and an autographed booklet if ordered on Walmart.
-Rene has promoted singles and the album with appearances on The Ellen DeGeneres Show, Vh1's Big Morning Buzz Live, Anderson Live and the Ricki Lake Show.
 Rene embarked on a U.S. radio promotional tour, concert appearances with Austin Mahone, Sean Kingston, Cher Lloyd, Karmin, Flo Rida, Cody Simpson, The Wanted, Carly Rae Jepsen, Maroon 5 and more.

 "Young Homie" was released as the album's lead single on March 13, 2012.
 Rene previewed a first listen to fans online via SoundCloud on February 23.
 An accompanying music video followed the release on March 20, 2012.
 The video was directed by Jeremy Rall and premiered on VEVO.
 Though the song failed to chart on the U.S. Billboard Hot 100, it did land at #1 on both the New Zealand chart and the U.S. Billboard Bubbling Under Hot 100, #26 on the U.S. Top 40 Pop chart, #72 on the Canadian Hot 100 chart and is certified platinum in New Zealand.
 The single also sold 261,000 units in digital download sales in the U.S., according to Nielsen Soundscan.

 "Trouble" was released as the album's second official single.
 It impacted radio stations June 26, 2012.
 The music video, which features model Tyri Rudolph as Rene's leading lady, premiered on VEVO August 13, 2012.
 The single debuted at #100 on the Billboard Hot 100 Airplay charts.
 It is also certified gold in New Zealand.
-The song has sold 51,000 units in digital download sales in the U.S. to date, according to Nielsen Soundscan.